Positronic-IO/air-hockey-training-environment/README.md

 If you want to run the simulation without a gui (or headless), add `--mode cli`.
 All the command line configuration is the same.
 Obviously, your agent has to be the robot because there is no gui.

+To define the fps of the gui, enter the desired fps after the `--fps` flag.
+The default fps is 60.
+A value of -1 turns off the fps throttling.
+FPS does not affect `cli` mode.

 ## Warnings
 + Beware of how you set your rewards because these settings drastically effect the exploitation/exploration tradeoff.
 + In the DQN and DDQN model achitecture, there is no dropout or any type of normalization.
 There is no need for this in reinforcement learning.
 Overfitting can be a good thing.
 If you feel your model is not robust enough, try introducing more noise into the system via modifying the gameplay.